rdkit/UGM_2019/README.md

 We are looking for people who are willing to do presentations, talktorials or posters on the first two days.
 If you're interested in contributing, please send us email: rdkitugm2019 (at) zbh.uni-hamburg.de

-Lighting talks don't need to be arranged too far in advance; we will start collecting the list of people interested in doing those shortly before the event.
+Lighting talks will be decided on shortly before the event or even diectly at the event.
+An editable link was sent out to all participants via email.
+If you haven't received it, please write to the team organizing the event. rdkitugm2019(at)zbh.uni-hamburg.de

 ## Draft agenda is available
 The draft agenda with the allocated time blocks is available [here](Info/Draft_Agenda.pdf)